johnmichaloski/MTConnectToolbox/Agents/FanucAgentx64/Readme.md

 	[CONFIG]
 	Config=NEW

- 2. Add new devices under [GLOBALS] section tag "MTConnectDevice" (spaces are stripped out)
+ 2. Add new devices under [CONFIG] section tag "FanucIpAddress" and "FanucDevices"  (spaces are stripped out)

 	FanucIpAddress=136.241.9.81, 36.241.9.82

 	FanucDevices=Fanuc1, Fanuc2
  3. Retart Fanuc agent, the agent will detect a new configuration, and then write a new Devices.xml file to add the new devices.
  4. If it works MTCFanucAgent.ini tag should say: "Config=UPDATED" if a problem tag will say: "Config=ERROR"